gxjansen/website-to-pdf/README.md

 This Python-based tool crawls a specified website, generates PDFs of the crawled pages, and merges them into a single PDF document.
 It's designed to be ethical and respectful of the target website's resources.

+The script tries to remove common elements from the webpages like headers, footers and navigation items.
+It also includes a PDF optimization process to bring down the PDF size.

+Below are some benchmarks of a crawled documentation website.
+The end result of course very much depends on the amount of content (text and images) on those pages.
+- 10 webpages: 51 PDF pages, total 4,6 MB
+- 100 webpages: 743 PDF pages, total 33,6 MB
+- 250 webpages: 1636 PDF pages: 72,7 MB

 ## How to Use

 1. **Setup**: